- Published on

 - More complex to set up than simpler dashboards

-Seabird is a lightweight, web-based Kubernetes dashboard focused on simplicity and ease of use.
+Seabird is a lightweight, web-based Kubernetes dashboard built around simplicity.

 Key Features: